jasonhr13/filewatch/README.md

 Watch for files in directory and then do something

 # Install
-Download and Install NodeJS then run `npm install` this directory.
+Download and Install NodeJS then run `npm install` in this directory.

 ### Dependencies
 `npm install -g pm2`